 Perhaps the most significant shortcoming of the original game - its lackluster online experience - has been addressed in Diablo 2 as well.
 Players can form parties of up to eight online in both "Open" and "Closed" realms, with the latter having characters stored server-side to address cheating and player hacking.
 Additionally, players can now only turn hostile within towns, making unwanted player killing a less frequent occurrence.
 Those interested in competitive play have options too, playing either on competitive Ladder games or even in Hardcore mode, where a single death will make that character permanently unplayable (though the player has the option to let others in the game loot their corpse for items if they choose).
 Though the game has been overrun by spam bots in recent years and cheating is still a frequent occurrence despite frequent crackdowns on it, it is still reasonably easy to get together a group of players in a short period of time and play the game.

 In short, while Diablo was Blizzard's first big hit and defined many key elements of action-RPGs with roguelike elements, Diablo II remains the gold standard for the genre to this day.
-While it loses the dark, brooding horror atmosphere of the original, it gains much in overall gameplay design and strategy - the sheer volume of items to find and craft, character builds to experiment with and the vast scope of the game make it endlessly replayable, and its polished gameplay makes for an intense, fast-paced experience that will provide a ton of fun for you and a group of friends to this day.
+While it loses the dark, brooding horror atmosphere of the original, it gains much in overall gameplay design and strategy - the sheer volume of items to find and craft, character builds to experiment with and the vast scope of the game make it endlessly replayable, and its polished gameplay makes for an intense, fast-paced experience that will provide a ton of fun for you and a group of friends.
+A true PC classic.

 Developer: Blizzard North